MNeverOff/Hebbian-and-SVM-Compared/README.md

 - One vs One (`OvO`), where for each class pair (i.e. `3` and `5`) examples crom the balanced set of only those digits are taken and it's decided whether the digit belongs to the first or the second class.
 This results in 45 (C<sup>2</sup><sub>10</sub>) classifiers
 - One vs Many (`OvM`), where for there is a classifier for each digit, which decides whether the digit belongs to the class or not.
 This results in 10 classifiers

+### Improvements

+Throughout 2017 improvements were introduced to transition the original functional approach to a more object-oriented one, which resulted in a more modular and extensible codebase.

 ### Tools Used

 The models were implemented in Matlab with the code for classes, supporting functions, runner scripts for each of the four comparisons and auxiliary data enclosed.